Age on Other Planets Calculator

 Nevertheless, Pluto would probably not be a great place to live.
 There’s a good reason why it was reclassified as a dwarf planet in 2006.
 Tiny by space standards, it’s little more than an ice-covered rock floating at the outskirts of our solar system.
 On average, Pluto's temperature is -387 °F / -232 °C – way too low for our liking!
 Interestingly, it gains atmosphere periodically.
 When its orbit takes it a bit closer to the Sun, the ice caps thaw a little bit – enough to free some hydrogen, which creates a thin layer covering the surface.

 Check out our lunar age calculator to find out your age in the Chinese and Hijri calculators.
+Or our birthday paradox calculator for fascinating trivia about the probability of people in a group having the same birthday.

 Milestones on other planets